 1 – Reading some Qurʾān every day, even if it is 7 short verses, such as Al-Fatiha.
 It would be good to start the Qur’an from the beginning and read some verses everyday until the end, and then start again.
 (The exact number of verses is not important nor binding, it’s just an example or a suggestion to help the starter).

-3 – Commit to a daily litany of Adhkār (remembrance, or being present with Him).
+3 – Commit to a daily litany of Adhkār (remembrance, or being present with Him in your heart and tongue).
 These specific litanies (Wird) are Prophetically established.
 We recommend:

 a – Istigfār (asking for forgiveness from Allah Taʾāla and returning to the commitment of self-improvement -repentance- and purification) by reciting: